 On February 11, 2013, EPA’s Pacific Southwest Region created a new, multi-media Enforcement Division.
 The establishment of the regional Enforcement Division was the culmination of two years of extensive internal evaluation and organizational restructuring; the new organization consolidates the region's civil enforcement responsibilities under the federal air, water, waste, pesticides, and toxics statutes.
 The Enforcement Division’s top priorities are to achieve high rates of environmental compliance, and to target administrative and judicial cases strategically through collaboration with states, tribes, and local governments, as well as with the U.S. Department of Justice.

-For the most recent regional compliance and enforcement news releases, go to the Region 9 News and Events page.
+For the most recent Pacific Southwest, Region 9 compliance and enforcement news releases, go to Region 9 Compliance and Enforcement News Releases.

-For the most recent national compliance and enforcement news releases, go to the National Compliance and Enforcement News Releases page.
+For the most recent nationwide compliance and enforcement news releases, go to Enforcement and Compliance Assurance (OECA) News Releases.